Direct tax: U.S. constitutional law

-In the United States, the term "direct tax" has acquired specific meaning under constitutional law: a direct tax is a tax on property "by reason of its ownership" (such as an ordinary real estate property tax imposed on the person owning the property as of January 1 of each year) as well as a capitation (a "tax per head").A poll tax is defined as a "capitation tax; a tax of a specific sum levied upon each person within the jurisdiction of the taxing power and within a certain class (as, all males of a certain age, etc.) without reference to his property or lack of it."
-Black's Law Dictionary, p.
-104 Income taxes on income from personal services such as wages are indirect taxes in this sense.
-The United States Court of Appeals for the District of Columbia Circuit has stated: "Only three taxes are definitely known to be direct: (1) a capitation [...], (2) a tax upon real property, and (3) a tax upon personal property."
+In the United States, the term “direct tax” has acquired specific meaning under constitutional law: a direct tax includes taxes on property by reason of ownership (such as an ordinary real estate property tax imposed on the person owning the property as of January 1 of each year) as well as capitations.
+Income taxes on income from personal services such as wages are indirect taxes in this sense.
+The United States Court of Appeals for the District of Columbia Circuit has stated: “Only three taxes are definitely known to be direct: (1) a capitation [...], (2) a tax upon real property, and (3) a tax upon personal property.”
 In National Federation of Independent Business v.
-Sebelius, the Supreme Court held that a penalty directly imposed upon individuals for failure to possess health insurance, though a tax for constitutional purposes, is not a direct tax.
-The Court reasoned that the tax is not a capitation because not everyone will be required to pay it, nor is it a tax on property.
-Rather "it is triggered by specific circumstances."
+Sebelius, the Supreme Court held that the ObamaCare penalty imposed upon individuals for failure to possess health insurance, though a tax for constitutional purposes, is not a direct tax, reasoning that the tax is neither a tax on property, nor a capitation in that “it is triggered by specific circumstances” rather than levied “‘without regard to property, profession, or any other circumstance.’”

-In the United States, Article I, Section 2, Clause 3 of the Constitution requires that direct taxes imposed by the national government be apportioned among the states on the basis of population.
-After the 1895 Pollock ruling (essentially, that taxes on income from property should be treated as direct taxes), this provision made it difficult for Congress to impose a national income tax that applied to all forms of income until the 16th Amendment was ratified in 1913.
-After the Sixteenth Amendment, Federal income taxes are subject to the rule of uniformity but not the rule of apportionment.
-Before this amendment, the principal sources of revenues of the federal government of the United States were excise taxes and customs duties.
-Their importance decreased during the twentieth century and the main federal government’s resources have become individual income taxes and payroll taxes.
+In the United States, the Constitution requires that direct taxes imposed by the national government be apportioned among the states on the basis of population.
+After the 1895 Pollock ruling that taxes on income from property should be treated as direct taxes, this provision made it difficult for Congress to impose a national income tax that applied to all forms of income until the Sixteenth Amendment was ratified in 1913.
+Since then, Federal income taxes have been subject to the rule of uniformity but not the rule of apportionment.
+Before then, the principal sources of revenue for the federal government were excise taxes and customs duties.
+Their importance thus decreased during the twentieth century and the main federal government's resources have become individual income taxes and payroll taxes.
 Other evolutions were observed at the local and state level with a decrease of importance of property taxes whereas income and sale taxes became more important.